ArianAzg/User-friendly-Graphical-User-Interface-for-Ultrasound-Scan-Processing/README.md

 - **Set start**: The user can set the starting point of trimming in time.
 - **Set end**: The user can set the ending point of trimming in time.
 - **View**: It shows and saves the trimmed version of video in the current directory.
-- **Crop**: It shows one frame of the video in separate display and the user can draw a random geomteric shape (region-of-interest (ROI) selection) by holding the mouse.
+- **Crop**: It shows one frame of the video in a separate display and the user can draw a random geometric shape (region-of-interest (ROI) selection) by holding the mouse.
 Once the user is happy with the drawn ROI, he/she must select **"q"** on the keyboard.
-- **Mask**: The selected ROI will be applied to all frames and the output will be shown in separate display.
+- **Mask**: The selected ROI will be applied to all frames and the output will be shown in a separate display.
-- **Final**: The output of the masking will be diplayed in the main video feed of GUI.
+- **Final**: The output of the masking will be displayed in the main video feed of GUI.
 Moreover, the processed video will be saved in the current directory.

 The above steps must be repeated for **"Best TP2"** and **"Best TP3"** buttons.
 Once all the processing units are complete, the user must click on **"Play All"** button on the right lower corner.
 This will play all the processed videos at the same time.
 The videos can be closed by clicking on **"q"** on the keyboard.

 License and Citation
 ---------
-The codes are licensed under MIT license.
+The codes are licensed under GPL 2.0 license.